hellums/ePortfolio/README.md

         }

 ## Code Louisville Requirements List (for console project)
+RECOMMENDATION: Shift-click or Ctrl-click on links to bring them up in new windows or tab

 - [X] Project includes a [README file](https://github.com/hellums/bakers/blob/root/README.md) that explains the following:
   - [X] A one paragraph or longer description of what your project is about
   - [X] Any special instructions required for the reviewer to run your project